Lawren10/lawrence-ogereka-mtn-backend-task/README.md

   POST
   </td>
   <td>
-   Creates a new task under a todo.
-Required body params are todoId and task.
+   Creates a new task under a todo. view the required fields in the swagger ui once application is up and running.
   </td>
   </tr>

   <tr>
 <td>
-  /todo/alltasks/id
+  /todo/alltasks/:id
   </td>
   <td>
   GET
   </td>
   <td>
    Retrives all tasks associated with a todo.
+Note:- the todo id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>

   <tr>
 <td>
-  /tasks/id
+  /tasks/:id
   </td>
   <td>
   GET
   </td>
   <td>
-   Retrives a specific task by id.
+   Retrives a specific task by id.Note:- the task id is to provided in palce of the (:id) in the endpoint
   </td>
   </tr>